apache/spark/docs/mllib-data-types.md

 <div data-lang="python" markdown="1">

-A [`CoordinateMatrix`](api/python/pyspark.mllib.html#pyspark.mllib.linalg.CoordinateMatrix) can be created from a `RDD` of MatrixEntry entries, where [`MatrixEntry`](api/python/pyspark.mllib.html#pyspark.mllib.linalg.MatrixEntry) is a wrapper over `(long, long, float)`.
+A [`CoordinateMatrix`](api/python/pyspark.mllib.html#pyspark.mllib.linalg.CoordinateMatrix) can be created from an `RDD` of MatrixEntry entries, where [`MatrixEntry`](api/python/pyspark.mllib.html#pyspark.mllib.linalg.MatrixEntry) is a wrapper over `(long, long, float)`.
 A `CoordinateMatrix` can be converted to a `RowMatrix` by calling `toRowMatrix`, or to an `IndexedRowMatrix` with sparse rows by calling `toIndexedRowMatrix`.